 Applegreen provide the fuel at many Irish motorway services, and are currently the only operator in Northern Ireland.

 Since 2016 they have been keen to break into the UK mainland's motorway market, planning several new services.
-In August 2018 they announced plans to purchase a stake of UK operator Welcome Break.
+In November 2018 they purchased a significant stake of UK operator Welcome Break.

 Their restaurants used to consist of aCafé and Food to Go.
 The former became The Bakewell (sometimes branded 'The Bakewell Kitchen') and the latter became Freshii.

 The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and (for the duration of construction) Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
 SuperStop won the contract to design, build, finance, maintain and operate Ireland's first six motorway services from 2010 until at least 2035.
 After the first three of those opened, the rest were postponed indefinitely.

 Applegreen objected to the decision to award the next three services to Topaz in 2015, instead of their own consortium.
 Their bid was named SuperStop 2.